-I probably don't need to explain the billion-dollar science fiction franchise that is Star Wars.
+I probably don't need to explain the billion-dollar science-fiction franchise that is Star Wars.
 The original trilogy chronicles Luke Skywalker's journey from youthful optimist to Jedi Knight as he and the Rebellion combat the evil Galactic Empire.

-Fire Emblem is by no means a small franchise, but nongamers may be unacquainted with the brand.
+Fire Emblem is by no means a small franchise, but non-gamers may be unacquainted with the brand.
 It's a series of strategy games set in fantasy times where units battle around a grid-like map.
 Fire Emblem games also feature engaging plots, a healthy variety of well-developed characters, and permanent unit death in gameplay.
 While most Fire Emblem games aren't related to one another and set in separate worlds (similar to Final Fantasy), the Wii's Fire Emblem: Radiant Dawn takes place three years after Fire Emblem: Path of Radiance, both detailing the adventures of the young mercenary Ike.

-So, not only are these different series and different genres (sci-fi versus fantasy), they're featured on different media, film and video games respectively.
+So, not only are these different series and different genres (sci-fi versus fantasy), they're featured in different media, film and video games respectively.
 What on earth do they have in common?
 Without further preamble, you might be surprised by just how many plot elements our protagonists share.
-Coincidence or excessive "borrowing", you be the judge as we examine ten incredible likenesses between Ike and Luke's adventures!
+Coincidence or excessive "borrowing," you be the judge as we examine ten incredible likenesses between Ike and Luke's adventures!
 Spoilers ahead.

 1. Both Become Orphans